 Finally, the trophies and prizes were given out to the first through fifth place winners of the tournament.
 During the week of fishing there were exciting and challenging days as the fishermen persevered through different weather and fishing conditions.
 On the first day, a 39.5” striped bass was caught and was the leading length through the entire week until the very last day when a 41.5” striper was landed.

 Fifth place went to Rev. Jin Su Park with a 37” fish and fourth place went to Rev. Ki Yeal Lee with a 38” fish.
 Both are pastors of the KEA community in New York and New Jersey, respectively.
 Third place went to Leia Shinnishi, a Generation Peace Academy (GPA) participant.
 Altogether, twenty GPA participants fished for six days of the tournament, rotating in 10 members every other day.
 Second place went to Mario Mendoza, a first-time tournament participant, who held the lead with his 39.5” fish until the final day.
 He was unable to attend the award ceremony, but his wife, Motoko, and their daughter, Joy, were able to attend and receive the prize in his place.
-First place went to Je-Ok Presser, a young Unificationist from Germany who was interning and staying in New York City with her husband.
+First place went to J.P., who was interning and staying in New York City.
 It was also her first time entering the Peace King Cup, and she shared a wonderful testimony about her experience catching the winning fish.
 Captain Manuel Liba, a Unificationist originally from Germany, also gave a short testimony about the winning fish being caught on his boat.

-Susan Bouachri, seated with her husband, Djamel, and son at the awards luncheon in the photo above, shared the following about the Je Ok’s exciting journey to first place:
+Susan Bouachri, seated with her husband, Djamel, and son at the awards luncheon in the photo above, shared the following about the J.P.’s exciting journey to first place:

-“A highlight of the awards luncheon was the testimonies from the first-place winner, Je Ok Presser, and the captain of the boat which caught both the first and second place fish, Captain Manuel Liba.
-Je Ok and her husband have been in the U.S. for six months while she completed an internship.
-They have been staying with Kaye Allen and attending church with Pastor Tanya Edwards at the Manhattan Family Church.
+“A highlight of the awards luncheon was the testimonies from the first-place winner, J.P., and the captain of the boat which caught both the first and second place fish, Captain Manuel Liba.
+J. P. has been in the U.S. for six months while she completed an internship.
 Last Sunday at church, Bishop Jesse Edwards encouraged all the congregation to participate in the tournament.
-Since Je Ok and her husband were preparing to return to Germany the following Sunday, she thought it would be a great opportunity to fish in the U.S.
+Since J.P. was preparing to return to Germany the following Sunday, she thought it would be a great opportunity to fish in the U.S.

 All the winners received a trophy from the Ocean Church Director Kensaku Takahashi and the Ocean Church Assistant Director Branch Gaarder, who organized the tournament.
 Third through fifth place also received a fishing rod while first and second place received a cash prize of $3000 and $1000.